featherhttp/tutorial/README.md

      - create a new FeatherHttp application `dotnet new feather -n TodoApi`
      - Adds the NuGet packages  required in the next section `dotnet add package Microsoft.EntityFrameworkCore.InMemory --version 3.1`

-2. Open the `Todo` Folder in VS Code
+2. Open the `TodoApi` Folder in editor of your choice.

 ## Create the database model